 One morning in 2018, Doug had to call a crisis hotline because of the boy's behavior.
-He was shocked to learn the crisis line didn't have services for children, and he was told to call the police instead.
+He was

 Although officers addressed the immediate crisis, police intervention traumatized the family, and the episode shifted their thinking about the mental health care they had been seeking.